pgRouting/pgrouting/doc/src/migration.rst

 Migrating functions:

+:doc:`pgr_drivingDistance` signatures have changed, with the addition of new columns in the new signatures.

 :doc:`pgr_KSP` signatures have been changed, with the addition of new columns start_vid & end_vid in the new signatures. one to many, many to one, many to many, and combinations overloads have been added.